AwanishKumar/nextjs-app/README.md

   create a metadata variable and add required fields -- check app/layout dynamic create a generateMetada method -- name should be dame and return a Promise<Metadata> with required fields -- check app/users/[userId]/page.tsx

+Params and Search params

+- by default these are passed as a props to the page/layout components in nextjs
+- layout.tsx has access to params only
+- page.tsx has access to params and searchParams
+- check app/user/id/page.tsx for syntax